 In 1983, young chefs Paul Heathcote and Gary Bates peeled potatoes at the renowned Michelin starred hotel and country house Sharrow Bay, Ullswater.
 During their time there, both Paul and Gary were ambitious to climb the catering ladder and later left Sharrow Bay in 1985 to kickstart their own career paths.
 Paul ventured to the Michelin starred Connaught, London and then later moved to Raymond Blancs two Michelin starred Belmond Le Manoir aux Quat’Saisons, Oxford.
 After his time at Connaught and Belmond Le Manoir aux Quat’Saisons, Paul was appointed Head Chef at the privately owned Broughton Park.
 On the other hand, Gary joined the team at the Michelin starred Poole Court, and his family’s hotel before crossing paths with Paul at Broughton Park.

-Impressed with Gary’s organisational skills, his ability to organise large numbers and his undoubted culinary skills he was headhunted by the General Manger, David Beswick to move with him to Edinburgh to oversee the refurbishment and extension and expansion of the Dalmahoy hotel & country club, the home to The Scottish Open and Solheim Cup.
+Impressed with Gary’s organisational skills, ability to organise large numbers, and his undoubted culinary skills he was headhunted by the General Manger, David Beswick.
+David then invited Gary to relocate with him to Edinburgh, where he would oversee the refurbishment, extension, and expansion of the Dalmahoy Hotel and Country Club- the home of The Scottish Open and Solheim Cup.

-After three years Paul Heathcote opened his first of fourteen restaurants, achieving one and then two Michelin stars in his first four years.
-To this date, he is still the only North West chef to achieve this accolade.
-Many other honours followed, including Chef of the Year, three Catey awards, many TV appearances and two successful books, one co-written with Matthew Fort now judge of TVs highly popular Great British Menu.
+After three years, Paul Heathcote opened his first of fourteen restaurants, where he achieved not only one, but two Michelin stars in his first four years.
+To this date, Paul remains the only chef in the North West to achieve this accolade.
+Many other honours followed, these include; Chef of The Year, three Catey awards, many TV appearances, and two successful books.
+One co-written with Matthew Fort, who is now the judge of the televised, highly popular, Great British Menu.